luckyalade/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is the 0-current_working_directory.
-It shows the current position of where its in in this directory
+# Short description of the functions of the following script:

+1. The ./0-current_working_directory prints the absolute path name of the current working directory using the "pwd" shell command.